In-flight entertainment: History

 In 1963, Avid Airline Products developed and manufactured the first pneumatic headset used on board the airlines and provided these early headsets to TWA.
 These early systems consisted of in-seat audio that could be heard with hollow tube headphones.
 In 1979, pneumatic headsets were replaced by electronic headsets, which were initially available only on selected flights and premium cabins.
-Pneumatic headphones continued to be offered on Delta Airlines flights until 2003, despite the fact that electronic headphone jacks have existed on Delta planes since the adoption of Boeing 767-200 in 1982.
+Pneumatic headphones continued to be offered on Delta Air Lines flights until 2003, despite the fact that electronic headphone jacks have existed on Delta planes since the adoption of Boeing 767-200 in 1982.

 Throughout the early to mid-1960s, some in-flight movies were played back from videotape, using early compact transistorized videotape recorders made by Sony and Ampex, and played back on CRT monitors mounted on the upper sides in the cabin above the passenger seats with several monitors placed a few seats apart from each other.
 The audio was played back through the headsets.

 In 1971, TRANSCOM developed the 8mm film cassette.
 Flight attendants could now change movies in-flight and add short subject programming.

 In the late 1970s and early 1980s, CRT-based projectors began to appear on newer widebody aircraft, such as the Boeing 767.
 These used LaserDiscs or video cassettes for playback.
 Some airlines upgraded the old film IFE systems to the CRT-based systems in the late 1980s and early 1990s on some of their older widebodies.
 In 1985, Avicom introduced the first personal audio player system, based on the Philips Tape Cassette technology.
 In 1988, the Airvision company introduced the first in-seat audio/video on-demand systems using 2.7 in LCD technology for Northwest Airlines.
 The trials, which were run by Northwest Airlines on its Boeing 747 fleet, received overwhelmingly positive passenger reaction.
 As a result, this completely replaced the CRT technology.